 Hotels & Eats

 Driving in San Cristobal de Las Casas is very agitating.
-There are several hotels on the outskirts of town, and everything is within walking distance of the center.
+Several hotels are on the outskirts of town, and everything is within walking distance of the center.
 An excellent place to sleep is The Maya.
 As you enter the city, The Maya is about two blocks past the Pemex station on the left.
-There are two big iron gates at the front, which closes at night and provide excellent security for your vehicle.
+There are two big iron gates at the front, which close at night and provide excellent security for your vehicle.
 The Maya has hot showers and friendly service.
 There are plenty of great restaurants in San Cristobal de Las Casas.
 You are in for a gastronomic delight.

 Be cautious driving through Chiapas.
 You’re in the heartland of people who have been struggling to preserve their identity for years.
 Before driving from Puerto Escondido, pick up a newspaper, or talk with a local Mexican, to determine the present situation in the area.
 This region is like no other, both politically and aesthetically.
 Pine trees, green forests, and cool days permeate this stretch of Mexico.
 However, the greatest asset of this territory is the people.
 Chiapas is home to a large population of indigenous people.
 It’s a wonderful place.